 Disorderly Conduct/Battery

-Disorderly conduct is often used as a catch-all phrase that refers to criminally disruptive behavior.
-Many people think of the charge in conjunction with being in public and acting obnoxious or unruly, but it can also be seen as a sign that more violent and serious behavior is, or is about to occur.
+Disorderly conduct is often used as a catch-all phrase for criminally disruptive behavior.
+Many people think of the charge in conjunction with being in public and acting obnoxious or unruly.
+Still, it can also be seen as a sign that more severe and violent behavior is, or is about to occur.

 Disorderly conduct on its own is not normally classified as a Class H felony in Wisconsin, but is instead considered a high-level misdemeanor.
 It is a common companion to battery charges, which are broken down into three categories: